Welcome To Protecting Earhart's 'Irene-Amelia.com'

 applied to it, without hesitation they recognized the real, 'universal truth' about Amelia Earhart long ago.

-Here it is, the 'believe it or not' truth about Amelia Earhart that has actually been recognized since the 1960s,
+The 'believe it or not' truth about Amelia Earhart has been recognizable for decades, although it has been shouted

-only to be shouted down ever since by important sounding individuals who worked hard to encourage people to ignore it, and
+down over the years by important sounding individuals who worked hard to encourage the public to ignore it, and to pay attention

 |Marshall Islands Ambassador, Alfred Capelle...